 Hi Lee!
-Sounds like the previous owner of your Mac made liberal use of the keyboard shortcuts and other “input” settings available in the OS X Control Panel—and yes, with enough tweaks, the keys on your keyboard may begin playing some nasty tricks on you.
+Sounds like the previous owner of your Mac made liberal use of the keyboard settings shortcuts and other input settings available in the OS X Control Panel—and yes, with enough tweaks, the keys on your keyboard may begin playing some nasty tricks on you.

-The good news, though, is that it’s relatively easy to restore the “default” settings for your keyboard and start fresh.
+The good news, though, is that it’s relatively easy to restore the keyboard settings to the be what’s out of the box — or the default settings — and start fresh.

 - Click on the Apple menu in the top-left corner of the screen, select System Preferences, then click Keyboard.